Spreckels Sugar Company: Sales of the company and operation as a subsidiary

-In 1963, Charles de Bretteville sold his interests to the American Sugar Company, which had been a major shareholder in Spreckels Sugar Company since its founding.
-American Sugar, which changed its name to Amstar Corporation in 1970, operated Spreckels Sugar as a division of the company for the next 24 years.
-The Spreckels division became less profitable by the 1980s, and the company would close down its original sugar factory in Spreckels, California in 1982, though it continued to use the site as a storage and packaging facility.
-In 1985, the company moved its headquarters to Pleasanton, California after being headquartered in San Francisco for 88 years.
+In 1963, Charles de Bretteville sold his interests to the American Sugar Refining Company, which had held almost 50% share in Spreckels Sugar Company since its founding.
+The newly-merged company was renamed American Sugar Company (renamed again as Amstar Corporation in 1970), and became the Spreckels Sugar Division of that company for the next 24 years.

+Spreckels Sugar Division became less profitable by the 1980s, and the company would close down its original sugar factory in Spreckels, California, in 1982, though it continued to use the site as a storage and packaging facility.
+In 1985, the company moved its headquarters to Pleasanton, California, after having been headquartered in San Francisco for 88 years.

 In 1987, a management-led group of investors purchased several divisions of Amstar, including Spreckels Sugar, as well as other divisions that specialized in the production of industrial machinery and tools.
 The new company was known as Spreckels Industries and operated Spreckels Sugar as a division of the company.
 By the mid-1990s, the management of Spreckels Industries decided that their industrial products divisions were more lucrative and sold Spreckels Sugar to the sugar conglomerate Imperial Holly Corporation in 1996.
-Spreckels Industries changed its name to Yale International, Inc and would soon after be acquired by the machinery company Columbus McKinnon.
+Spreckels Industries changed its name to Yale International, Inc and was soon after acquired by the machinery company Columbus McKinnon.

 Imperial Holly Corporation was the result of Imperial Sugar's 1988 buyout of the Holly Sugar Corporation, and following the 1996 merger, Spreckels Sugar was merged into the Holly Sugar Corporation subsidiary, but did business as Spreckels Sugar in California while using the Holly Sugar name in Wyoming and other mountain states.
 At the time of the merger in 1996, there were three active Spreckels Sugar factories in operation, and three additional California factories acquired from Holly Sugar.
 The Manteca and Hamilton City plants were closed soon after the merger and the Tracy and Brawley factories were rebranded as Spreckels Sugar operations.
 Imperial Holly would downsize the division over the next decade, closing the Woodland and Tracy plants in 2000 and selling the remaining Holly Sugar refineries in other states as well.

-In 2005, Imperial sold its Holly Sugar Corporation subsidiary to Southern Minnesota Beet Sugar Cooperative (SMBSC) of Renville, Minnesota, but retained the rights to the Holly Sugar brand name while selling the rights to the Spreckels Sugar brand to SMBSC.
+In 2001, Imperial filed for bankruptcy and sold off its Holly Sugar Corporation subsidiary to Southern Minnesota Beet Sugar Cooperative (SMBSC) of Renville, Minnesota, but nevertheless retained the rights to the Holly Sugar brand name while selling the rights to the Spreckels Sugar brand to SMBSC.
 SMBSC then relaunched Spreckels Sugar Company as a wholly owned subsidiary.
-The company closed its factory in Mendota in 2008 and its distribution facility in Tracy in 2009, leaving the Brawley refinery as its sole remaining operation, and the last remaining sugar beet factory in California.
-This location also serves as the headquarters of the company.
-The company is currently exclusively a sugar wholesaler and sells refined sugar in bulk to the food and beverage industry, with a secondary business in beet molasses and beet pulp that is sold for commercial yeast manufacture and for animal feed.
+The company closed its factory in Mendota in 2008 and its distribution facility in Tracy in 2009, leaving the Brawley refinery as its sole remaining operation, which was the last remaining sugar beet factory in California.
+Prior to its closure, the company operated exclusively a sugar wholesaler and sold refined sugar in bulk to the food and beverage industry, with a secondary business in beet molasses and beet pulp that was sold for commercial yeast manufacture and for animal feed.